 One of the unique techniques we utilize at The Plastic Surgery Clinic is to perform our breast augmentation operations with the patient sitting up.
 We have a special operating room table which allows us to perform the surgery in the sitting position.
 In this way we can see exactly how the breasts will look when the operation is done.
 For Dr. Lista, Dr. Ahmad and Dr. Austin the most important consideration in performing breast augmentation is creating a breast which looks natural.
 Creating a breast with a beautiful shape, that suits the patient’s body and looks natural is our most important goal.
 We achieve this result by making sure the breasts look good in the position that they are most likely to be seen, which is with the patient in the upright position.

 When we have our first consultation with our patients at our clinic in Mississauga or Toronto, we spend a lot of timing trying to understand our patient’s goals.
 What size and shape of breast is our patient looking for?
-With sizers in a sports bra, digital imaging and photos that the patient will have brought to the consultation, we spend a lot of time determining her goals.
+With sizers in a sports bra, the patient will have brought to the consultation, we spend a lot of time determining her goals.
 We want to understand exactly what she wants and what she is hoping to achieve with breast implant surgery.